Road Safety Offences in Spain: Complete Legal Guide 2026

 2. Drug-Driving (Art.
 379.2 CP)

-Driving under the influence of toxic drugs, narcotics or psychotropic substances is a criminal offense if it can be shown that the substance actually affected driving.
+Driving under the influence of toxic drugs, narcotics or psychotropic substances is a criminal offence if it can be shown that the substance actually affected driving.
 A positive test alone is not enough: the Spanish Supreme Court requires actual influence to be proven.

 3. Excess Speed (Art.
 379.1 CP)

-Key defense: Challenging the radar device: checking its type approval, current periodic verification and the application of the regulatory margin of error (Ministerial Order ICT/155/2020).
+Key defence: Challenging the radar device: checking its type approval, current periodic verification and the application of the regulatory margin of error (Ministerial Order ICT/155/2020).
 A radar without verification within the previous 12 months produces inadmissible measurements.

 4. Driving Without a Licence (Art.
 384 CP)

-It is a criminal offense to drive in three situations: (1) loss of validity due to total loss of points duly notified, (2) judicial withdrawal of the licence (final sentence), (3) never having obtained the licence.
+It is a criminal offence to drive in three situations: (1) loss of validity due to total loss of points duly notified, (2) judicial withdrawal of the licence (final sentence), (3) never having obtained the licence.

 5. Reckless Driving (Art.
 380 CP)